Internal Wire Split Keyboard

 3D modeling

-Keyboard structure during 3D modeling
+Another view of the keyboard structure during 3D modeling

 Note Because the wiring route is decided here, this design step changes the difficulty of the whole build.